tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/available-state-definitions-conversions.rst

 provides functionality for high-accuracy Earth-orientation calculations.

-This functionality is implemented as a rotation model, defined using the :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.gcrs_to_itrs` function which will in most cases be created during the :ref:`setup of the environment <creation_celestial_body_settings>` (and, typically, assigned to the body object representing Earth).
+This functionality is implemented as a rotation model, defined using the :func:`~tudatpy.dynamics.environment_setup.rotation_model.gcrs_to_itrs` function which will in most cases be created during the :ref:`setup of the environment <creation_celestial_body_settings>` (and, typically, assigned to the body object representing Earth).

-When this rotation model is assigned to Earth, it can be extracted as an object of type :class:`~tudatpy.numerical_simulation.environment.GcrsToItrsRotationModel`:
+When this rotation model is assigned to Earth, it can be extracted as an object of type :class:`~tudatpy.dynamics.environment.GcrsToItrsRotationModel`:

 .. code-block:: python